nzakas/understandinges6/manuscript/01-The-Basics.md

 }
 ```

-This example has the `typeof` operator applied outside of the block in which `value` is declared.
+The variable `value` isn't in the TDZ when the `typeof` operation executes because it occurs outside of the block in which `value` is declared.
 That means there is no `value` binding and `typeof` simply returns `"undefined"`.

 If an identifier has already been defined in the block, then using the identifier in a `let` declaration causes an error to be thrown.
 For example: